cpadilla/christofer-rocks/src/blog/2021/1/30/Stitches.md

 The second package I got was a [little red wagon](https://www.amazon.com/gp/product/B07CGXY5K9/ref=ppx_yo_dt_b_asin_title_o01_s00)!

-I'd seen a lot of my neighbors around the apartment complex carting around their garbage bags in carts to the dumpster.
+I'd seen a lot of my neighbors around the apartment complex carting around their garbage bags to the dumpster.
 I stopped and talked with a few of them, always inquiring as to where I could find one.
 Walmart didn't carry any, so I looked on Amazon for one and found something simple I liked.

 Finally, and to my great surprise, my packages from Google arrived!
 Incredible!
-I was so surprised since I had placed my order only a few days ago and did not expect them to arrive so soon.
-I'm always pleased with my purchases from Google.
+I was so surprised since I had placed my order only a few days ago and did not expect them to arrive so soon; I'm always pleased with my purchases from Google.

 This time, I bought a [Google TV](https://tv.google/).
 Really it's just a chromecast device, but I bought it *for* the Google TV features.
 I've been using my [Nest Mini](https://store.google.com/us/product/google_nest_mini) devices around my home often to do things like play music and turn on my smart TV, but I wanted my voice commands to better [interface](/blog/2020/12/30/Reflections_at_interfaces.md) with my different streaming apps.